 The Committee for Veterinary Medicine has five sections: Horses, Laboratory animals, Production animals, Small animals and veterinary public health.
-Activities include the scientific programme in the yearly Veterinary Congress, initiating projects in current and important topics, and managing the national veterinary specialisation programmes.
+Activities include the scientific programme of the yearly Veterinary Congress, initiating projects in important professional topics, and managing the national veterinary specialisation programmes.
 Many projects result in guidelines that support veterinarians in their daily work.
 Guidelines for the clinical use of antibiotics in the treatment of livestock and horses are available to all veterinarians as is the general policy on use of antibiotics.

 Currently the regulation on veterinary specialisation is under review.
 Specialist programmes will be available in Diseases in dogs and cats, Diseases in horses, Diseases in cattle, Diseases in pigs, Disease of small ruminants and Veterinary public health.

-More than 90 percent of all Swedish veterinarians are members of the Swedish Veterinary Association, as well as many of the veterinary students at the Veterinary Faculty of the University of Agricultural Sciences.
-There are approximately 2000 active veterinarians in Sweden (not including the retired veterinarians).
-During recent years the number of female veterinarians has increased greatly - 80 percent of the veterinary students are now women.
+The majority of all Swedish veterinarians are members of the Swedish Veterinary Association, as well as many of the veterinary students at the Veterinary Faculty of the University of Agricultural Sciences.

 The main fields of work for Swedish veterinarians are:

-Clinical practitioners - approximately 700 veterinarians are working in clinical practice with farm animals, horses and companion animals.
-Out of these approximately 250 are employed full-time and 50 part-time by the Board of Agriculture as district veterinarians, the remaining work as private practitioners.
-Approximately 230 veterinarians are working in animal hospitals, most with companion animals, but there are also a number of equine hospitals.
+Clinical practitioners - clinical practice with farm animals, horses and companion animals.
+Out of these, many are employed by the Board of Agriculture as district veterinarians, the remaining work as private practitioners.
+A large number of veterinarians are working in animal hospitals, most with companion animals, but there are also some equine hospitals.

-Veterinarians working in food hygiene – approximately 100 veterinarians are employed full-time and another 100 part-time by the Swedish Food Administration for meat inspection, laboratory work, hygiene control etc.
+Veterinarians working in food hygiene – employed by the Swedish Food Administration for meat inspection, laboratory work, hygiene control etc.